jupyter-incubator/contentmanagement/README.md

 The `handler` passed to bundler is a regular `tornado.web.RequestHandler` instance with two additional properties.

 1. `notebook_dir` - The root notebook directory configured for the Jupyter Notebook server
-2. `tools` - An instance of [BundlerTools](https://github.com/jupyter-incubator/contentmanagement/blob/master/urth/cms/bundler.py#L15), set of common convenience functions that may be useful to bundlers
+2. `tools` - An instance of [BundlerTools](https://github.com/jupyter-incubator/contentmanagement/blob/master/urth/cms/bundler.py#L15), a set of common convenience functions that may be useful to bundlers

 ## Develop